Slovak National Party: Allegations of racism and discrimination

-The party under the leadership of Ján Slota had been sometimes described as ultra-nationalist, right-wing extremist, and far-right, due to its statements about Hungarians and Romani which have been characterised as racist.
+The party under the leadership of Ján Slota had been sometimes described as ultra-nationalist, Hungarophobic, right-wing extremist, and far-right, due to its statements about Hungarians and Romani which have been characterised as racist.
 The alleged party's major concern after the dissolution of Czechoslovakia has been the danger of "irredentism".
 Any moves and changes toward broader rights for the national minorities living in Slovakia, especially the sizeable Hungarian minority living in southern Slovakia, was seen as a step toward territorial autonomy.

 The party had been known for its inflammatory rhetoric against ethnic Roma and Hungarians.
 The Party of European Socialists, considered SNS as a "political party which incites or attempts to stir up racial or ethnic prejudices and racial hatred."
 The former party's leader Ján Slota, referred to by Earthtimes as "a xenophobic politician who has stirred anti-Hungarian sentiments", said the best policy for dealing with the Romani was "a long whip in a small yard."
 He is quoted as saying "we will sit in our tanks and destroy Budapest" and questioning if homosexuals are normal people.
 Slota stated that "The Hungarians are a cancer in the body of the Slovak nation."
-Slota called the fascist leader Jozef Tiso "one of the greatest sons of the Slovak nation" and on 17 February 2000, 40 of the 41 city council members in Žilina, where Slota was mayor at the time, voted to dedicate a plaque honouring Jozef Tiso, who was convicted and executed for the breaking Czechoslovak state and for collaboration with Nazi Germany.
+Slota called the fascist leader Jozef Tiso "one of the greatest sons of the Slovak nation" and on 17 February 2000, 40 of the 41 city council members in Žilina, where Slota was mayor at the time, voted to dedicate a plaque honouring Jozef Tiso, who was convicted and executed for the breaking up the Czechoslovak state and for collaboration with Nazi Germany.
 Later in a move that was described as absurd by a Slovak journalist, SNS demanded the seat of deputy prime minister responsible for human rights and national minorities.
 The party did not manage to obtain the seat.

+The party abandoned anti-Hungarian rhetoric under Danko's leadership, praising Hungary under the leadership of Viktor Orbán as a model for Slovakia.
+Prior to the 2023 Slovak parliamentary election, Hungarian Foreign Minister Péter Szijjártó praised the Slovak National Party following a meeting with Danko, stating that "parties standing on national foundations always understand each other well" and emphasising their shared "Christian-conservative values".
+In 2023, Danko stated that a policy of "non-cooperation" between Hungary and Slovakia belongs to the last century, condemning Slovakia's then-Foreign Minister Rastislav Káčer for suggesting that Hungary could make territorial claims against Slovakia following the Russian invasion of Ukraine.

+The party has been described as spreading hate against the LGBTI+ community as recently as July 2023.